The Advocates Scholarship

 - As previously mentioned, if you are selected as the prize winner, we will contact you through email or phone, and the award will be sent to your accredited institution.

-- If you are selected as the scholarships winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.
+- If you are selected as the scholarship winner, we will contact you for a profile photo to be included with your scholarship on our scholarship page.

 For additional information and tips concerning what should be written in the essay you submit, please visit our car accident attorney page.